Cybersecurity assessments: automated vs human

 There are so many tools and offers around cybersecurity that it can be difficult to figure out which one is best for your situation.
+See our Cybersecurity page for details about Kosh's security service.
 At Kosh, we see customers with different needs that typically fall into two categories:

 The need for constant cybersecurity evaluations coming from machines

 The need for a one-time or annual cybersecurity assessment with an expert

 Both automated and human cybersecurity assessments are valuable in different situations.
 Automated will work best for companies that need constant monitoring and real-time reports.
 Human-based is better for getting high-level business questions answered for risk analysis, cyber insurance, and budgeting.

 In this article, I'll take a look at both types of assessments and break down the pros and cons of each.
 In general, automated cybersecurity evaluations are useful for periodic testing and most useful to IT professionals.
 Alternatively, human evaluations with a cybersecurity professional work best for understanding the big-picture technology environment of the company.
 This is great for CEOs and decision-makers because they get a report in a language they can understand and take action on.